 4. The Orchard Garden Hotel – San Francisco, CA

-The city of San Francisco is on a mission to make itself a zero-waste city in 2020, making it one of the greenest cities in the world.
+San Francisco is on a continuous mission to make itself a zero-waste city and has one of the highest recycling rates in the nation.
 They were well ahead of the curve with banning plastic bags in 2007 and the Orchard Garden Hotel is the first LEED certified hotel in San Francisco, second in California and fourth in the United States.
 A Leadership in Energy & Environmental Design (LEED) is the most honored “green” certification in the world.
 Some of the green practices and designs at this sustainable hotel include carpets made of recycled materials, low chemical emissions, and energy-efficient systems in guestrooms and throughout the interior and exterior of the building.
 Small plastic amenity bottles have been eliminated in favor of bulk dispensers; all cleaning products used are organic; menus and paper products are recycled paper; kitchen waste is composted, and water faucets and toilets are low flow.
 But the Orchard Garden Hotel gives back to the entire planet (in partnership with Plant a Billion Trees) when it plants a tree for every review (positive or negative) that’s posted on TripAdvisor.

 5. Villa Pescadores Tulum – Tulum, Mexico